 - Demonstrates the viability of Advanced Purified Water in Nevada, potentially enabling the technology to be implemented in the future at other water reclamation facilities, reducing reliance on Truckee River water resources.

 Approvals for project funding were made in 2022 by TMWA and the City of Reno.
 The project team is working on early-stage facility design—with a thirty percent design expected to be completed by Summer 2023.
 The project partners have also evaluated responsibilities, staffing, and have completed cost-sharing agreements to optimize long-term operating and maintenance activities.
-This year TMWA and the City of Reno will be seeking an A+ permit from the Nevada Division of Environmental Protection.
-Project construction is not expected to begin until spring of 2024 at the earliest.
+In 2024 TMWA and the City of Reno will be seeking an A+ permit from the Nevada Division of Environmental Protection.
+Project construction is not expected to begin until 2025 at the earliest.
 In the meantime, the project team will continue working on various aspects of the design as well as a robust public education and outreach effort.

 In 2016, a third-party, technical panel of water experts was commissioned by the National Water Research Institute (NWRI) for an initial evaluation and review of the project.
 The panel concluded the effort was, “plausible, feasible and protective of public health.”
 Follow-up reviews by the NWRI expert panel were conducted in 2022 and 2023, to confirm earlier findings.